alexfrancisross/Tableau_Data_Management_Cockpit/README.md

 # Tableau Data Management Cockpit Overview
-This Repo Contains The Source Code For The Tableau Data Management Cockpit.
-Written by @Darren Mcgurran
+This Repo Contains The Source Code For The Tableau Data Management Cockpit (credit to @Darren McGurran)

-The Tableau Data Management Cockpit provides enhanced administration views and data sources that are based on the Tableau Catalog Metadata API.
-The solution uses Python to mine Tableau assets in the Catalog and generates a .hyper file in the /output folder with each of these assets in separate tables:
+The Tableau Data Management Cockpit provides enhanced admin views and data sources that are based on the Tableau Catalog Metadata API.
+The solution uses Python to mine Tableau and External assets in the Catalog and generates a .hyper file with each of these assets in separate tables:
 ![image](https://user-images.githubusercontent.com/11485060/207291316-4cc6322c-145d-4edb-bda0-99cfd45bb8f0.png)

 There is an accompanying workbook called "Data Management - Tableau Cloud Content v1.2.twb" in the output folder that provides a template for how these tables can be related to generate a data source with the upstream and downstream assets: